-LANOXIN is contraindicated in intermittent complete heart block or second degree atrioventricular block, especially if there is a history of Stokes-Adams attacks.
+DigoKern is contraindicated in intermittent complete heart block or second-degree atrioventricular block, especially if there is a history of Stokes-Adams Syndrome.

-LANOXIN is contraindicated in arrhythmias caused by cardiac glycoside intoxication.
+DigoKern is contraindicated in arrhythmias originating through intoxication with cardiac glycosides.

-LANOXIN is contraindicated in supraventricular arrhythmias associated with an accessory atrioventricular pathway, as in the Wolff-Parkinson-White syndrome, unless the electrophysiological characteristics of the accessory pathway and any possible deleterious effect of LANOXIN on these characteristics have been evaluated.
-If an accessory pathway is known or suspected to be present and there is no history of previous supraventricular arrhythmias, LANOXIN is similarly contraindicated.
+DigoKern is contraindicated in supraventricular arrhythmias associated with an atrioventricular accessory pathway, as in the Wolff-Parkinson-White syndrome, unless the electrophysiological characteristics of the accessory pathway and any harmful effects of digoxin on these characteristics have been assessed.
+If the existence of an accessory pathway is confirmed or suspected, and there is no history of prior supraventricular arrhythmias, DigoKern is similarly contraindicated.

-LANOXIN is contraindicated in ventricular tachycardia or ventricular fibrillation.
+DigoKern is contraindicated in ventricular tachycardia or in ventricular fibrillation.

-LANOXIN is contraindicated in hypertrophic obstructive cardiomyopathy, unless there is concomitant atrial fibrillation and heart failure but even then caution should be exercised if LANOXIN is to be used.
+DigoKern is contraindicated in hypertrophic obstructive cardiomyopathy, unless there is concomitant atrial fibrillation and heart failure, but even then caution should be exercised if digoxin is to be used.

-LANOXIN is contraindicated in patients known to be hypersensitive to digoxin, other digitalis glycosides or to any component of the preparation.
+DigoKern is contraindicated in patients known to be hypersensitive to digoxin, to other digitalis glycosides or to any of the excipients listed in Section 6.1.